AsaTyr2018/OneShotDataSetPrep/README.md

 ## Team management

 The creator of a team becomes its head and can invite members from the "Manage Team" page.
-Every team has its own archive directory and keeps the most recent ten uploads (configurable via the `ARCHIVE_LIMIT_TEAM` environment variable).
+Every team has its own archive directory and may store up to fifty uploads (configurable via the `ARCHIVE_LIMIT_TEAM` environment variable).

 ## Setup using `maintainer.sh`